rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``localpkg_gpgcheck``
     :ref:`boolean <boolean-label>`

-    If enabled, DNF5 will perform a GPG signature check on local packages (packages in a file, not in a repository).
+    If enabled, DNF5 will perform a PGP signature check on local packages (packages in a file, not in a repository).

     Default: ``False``.